IBM-Cloud/box-watson/README.md

 This app is meant to serve as a demo to showcase how quickly and easily an app can be built on Bluemix using the Watson Personality Insights and Box services.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://github.com/IBM-Bluemix/box-watson)

-Bluemix sample/tutorial: Integrating Box API's with Watson built on IBM Bluemix *Note: If deploying by this method, the app will fail on first deploy.
-You must complete steps 8-11 as described in 'Running the app on Bluemix' below for your app to start successfully.
+*Note: If deploying by this method, the app will fail on first deploy.
+After this initial failure, you must complete steps 8-11 as described in the section 'Running the app on Bluemix' below for your app to start successfully.

 ## How it Works